-These are the varieties I am most likely to have for sale.
-I will have many others as my farm matures.
+These are the varieties I usually had for sale.
 Keep in mind that banana names can be a bit of a mystery.
 Most collectors end up with plants much different than what they were sold as, plants that seem to have no known name, plants with a name someone made up and there is no information about online, or multiple plants called the same thing but quite different.
 For example, I grow at least 5 different plants that were all sold to me as Goldfinger, and none of them may be the real thing!
-I try my best to grow out and fruit plants before I sell them, include plant tags, and disclose when I am not completely certain about the accuracy of the plant name.
+I tried my best to grow out and fruit plants before I sold them, include plant tags, and disclosed when I was not completely certain about the accuracy of the plant name.

 Banana fruit and plants cannot be shipped out of Hawaii.

 Most people’s favorite banana in Hawaii is also about the easiest to grow.
 It’s the Apple Banana.
 Technically, it is known elsewhere as Brazilian, Prata, and some other names.
 The true Apple is known in Hawaii as the Silk Fig (and elsewhere as Manzano) and is considered inferior and disease-prone.
 I sell Dwarf Apple bananas, not Tall.
 They are less prone to toppling over, and produce more quickly than Tall Apples.
 If you grow only 1 type of banana, grow the Dwarf Apple Banana.

 While it’s hard to choose a 2nd favorite, 3rd favorite, etc., three other types I strongly recommend are the Gros Michel/Bluefields, Mysore, and Tu’u Gia bananas.